vikshitchauhan/virtualcare360/README.md

 <h2>📜 License</h2>

-© 2025 Hospital Management System.
+© 2025 VirtualCare 360.
 All rights reserved. 🔒 Unauthorized copying, distribution, or modification of this project without permission is strictly prohibited. 🚀